 - Property Tax Exemptions for Disabled Veterans The law provides partial exemptions for any property owned by veterans who are disabled, surviving spouses and surviving children of deceased disabled veterans.
-This includes homesteads donated to disabled veterans by charitable organizations at no cost to the disabled veterans and their surviving spouses.
+Another partial exemption is for homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead's market value to the disabled veterans and their surviving spouses.
 The exemption amount is determined according to percentage of service-connected disability.
 The law also provides a 100 percent homestead exemption for 100 percent disabled veterans and their surviving spouses and for surviving spouses of U.S. armed service members killed in action. - Property Tax Exemptions Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county appraisal district by a specific date.
 Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions. - Rendering Taxable Property If a business owns tangible personal property that is used to produce income, the business must file a rendition with its local county appraisal district by a specified date.
 Personal property includes inventory and equipment used by a business.
 Owners do not have to render exempt property such as church property or an agriculture producer's equipment used for farming.